 Your Branded Hashtag

-Instagram allows for a single link in your bio.
-Definitely take advantage of this!
-Whether you’re linking to your homepage, a landing page, announcements, product pages, or surveys, a link (and a call to action to use the link) can be a great way to drive engagement.
+Instagram allows for a single link in your bio, and it’s something you should absolutely take advantage of.
+Whether you’re linking to your homepage, a landing page, announcements, product pages, or surveys, a link (and a call to action to use it) can be a great way to drive engagement.

 If you look at an Instagram profile, you’ll notice that the latest nine posts are the ones that visitors see first.
 Before you begin posting, you’ll want to be sure that all of your posts are cohesive so that these nine latest posts function as a good representation of your brand.